 So, I seriously don’t remember how many times I’ve had this dish, but it’s definitely one of my favorite dishes from mom. 🙂

-Ingredients for Chinese Braised Beef Shank in Pressure Cooker Recipe
+Ingredients for Pressure Cooker Chinese Braised Beef Shank

-Tips for Chinese Braised Beef Shank in Pressure Cooker Recipe
+Tips for Pressure Cooker Chinese Braised Beef Shank Recipe

 1. Buying Beef Shank: If you can’t find beef shank without bones attached, try to get them from an Asian super market.